-Since 2011 the seARTS has embarked on a fabulous journey challenging the arts community to design and raise the bar for wearable art.
-We have enjoyed runway looks from trained fashion designers, floral designers, interior designers, painters, photographers, fiber artists, sculptors, woodworkers, and jewelers – among many others.
-Each story is filled with pain and glory.
-The CWA artists have inspired many on-lookers and fellow artists.
+Since 2011 the seARTS has embarked on a fabulous journey, challenging the larger arts community to design and raise the bar for wearable art.
+Through the Celebrate Wearable Art program, we have enjoyed runway looks from seasoned fashion designers, sculptors, fiber artists, floral designers, interior designers, jewelers, painters, photographers, and woodworkers, among others.
+The wearable works created by CWA artists have served to inspire numerous viewers and fellow artists.

 This panel will be hosted on the evening of October 4th at the Cape Ann Museum in Gloucester, MA.
 It has been timed to coincide with Mass Fashion Symposium.
 The keynote moderator will Petra Slinkard, The Nancy B. Putnam Curator of Fashion and Textiles at the Peabody-Essex Museum.
-Petra will be joined by Barbara Broudo, former Director Archives & Museum at Endicott College.
-More panelists TBA.
+Petra will be joined by Barbara Broudo, former Director Archives & Museum at Endicott College;

 Suzanne Ramljak, longtime editor of Metalsmith magazine and curator of the Fuller Craft Museum’s exhibition, Uneasy Beauty: Discomfort in